worldart/fork-this-snake/readme.md

 Also, under the same repo you will need to create a work flow with the .yml file.

-The yml code is contained in this folder.
+The .yml code is contained in this folder.

 Have fun. :)